darkarnium/darkarnium.github.io/_posts/2017-05-29-Pivoting-from-blind-SSRF-to-RCE-with-Hashicorp-Consul.md

 ### A wild Consul appears!

-A this stage, it didn't seem possible to reflect any data fetched from a remote source.
+At this stage, it didn't seem possible to reflect any data fetched from a remote source.
 In order to further validate this, I performed a quick check to see whether a number of different URIs were able to be used with the external fetch in place of HTTP.
 The thought was that an another protocol handler might yield a different result, potentially accidentally leaking data in the error presented to the user.
 As part of this testing, a number of URIs were attempted, including `file:///`, `tcp://`, `gopher://`, and a few others.
 Unfortunately all of these URIs appeared to be passed to a Ruby HTTP library that would simply not perform any request that didn't have an HTTP / HTTPS URL.

 As one last ditch effort to return _some_ sort of data, a few localhost URLs were entered to see how the HTTP library would handle non-printable data.